-Increasing use of renewable energy is mandated by several Executive Orders and legislation.
-The goal of this report is to help Army personnel make sense of renewable energy at Fort Sill.
+Increasing use of renewable energy is mandated by several Executive Orders and various pieces of legislation.
+The goal of this report is to help Army personnel make sense of renewable energy at Fort Campbell.

-This document provides an overview of renewable resource potential at Fort Sill, based primarily upon analysis of secondary data sources supplemented with limited on-site evaluations.
-This effort focuses on grid-connected generation of electricity from renewable energy sources and on ground source heat pumps for heating and cooling buildings.
+This document provides an overview of renewable resource potential at Fort Campbell, based primarily upon analysis of secondary data sources supplemented with limited on-site evaluations.
+This effort focuses on grid-connected generation of electricity from renewable energy sources and also on ground source heat pumps for heating and cooling buildings.
 The effort was funded by the U.S. Army Installation Management Command (IMCOM) as follow-on to the 2005 Department of Defense (DoD) Renewables Assessment.
-The site visit to Fort Sill took place on June 10, 2010.
+The site visit to Fort Campbell took place on June 10, 2010.

-At this time, some renewable technologies show economic potential at Fort Sill.
+At this time, some renewable technologies show economic potential at Fort Campbell.
 Project feasibility is based on installation-specific resource availability and energy costs and projections based on accepted life-cycle cost methods.
-The most promising opportunity is wind, waste to energy (WTE), landfill gas, shale gas, and the continued use of ground source heat pumps (GSHPs).
-Waste to energy projects are potentially limited by emission regulations and landfill gas may be feasible in the near to mid future.
-Lastly, the results of this initial shale gas resource survey suggest that this resource should be examined more closely.
+The most promising renewable resource opportunities are landfill gas, waste-to-energy, and a limited number of ground source heat pump applications.
+Biomass is also promising, but will require a large plant in excess of Fort Campbell's immediate needs.
+Lastly, shale gas may also be an option for Fort Campbell.